Niko Speybroeck

 Valentin Wathelet

-Staff: Database Development, Main Attaché
+Database Development, Main Attaché

-Valentin holds a Master's degree in Biomedical Sciences (Clinical Biomedical Sciences Specialization) from the Université Catholique de Louvain.
+Valentin holds a Master's degree in Biomedical Sciences (Clinical Biomedical Sciences Specialization) from the Université catholique de Louvain.
 Interested in software and database development, his work focuses on the EM-DAT database and its usability.
 He started the development of the new EM-DAT public portal, working now part time on the project.